deepakricky/pythongss/README.md

 return statement:a fundamental keyword used inside functions to send data back to the code that called it and instantly terminate the function's execution.

-recursion: where a function calls itself either directly or indirectly to solve a problem Base Case: The exit condition that stops the function from calling itself.
-Without this, your code will loop infinitely and crash.Recursive Case: The part of the code where the function calls itself with modified, smaller arguments.
+recursion: where a function calls itself either directly or indirectly to solve a problem

+Base Case: The exit condition that stops the function from calling itself.
+Without this, your code will loop infinitely and crash.
+Recursive Case: The part of the code where the function calls itself with modified, smaller arguments.

 Types of FunctionsBuilt-in Functions: Pre-installed utilities ready to use out-of-the-box, such as print(), len(), type(), and max().User-Defined Functions: Custom blocks of code built by developers to handle specific application logic.Anonymous (Lambda) Functions: Short, single-expression functions created using the lambda keyword instead of def.Inner / Nested Functions: Functions defined inside another function, often used to hide helper logic or create closures.